Alastair Cutting: Ordained ministry

 Cutting was ordained in the Church of England as a deacon in 1987 and as a priest in 1988.
 He served his curacy in the Diocese of Sheffield at All Saints Church, Woodlands from 1987 to 1988, and then at Wadsley Parish Church from 1989 to 1991.
 From 1991 to 1996, he was Chaplain to The Nave and Uxbridge Town Centre, and an assistant curate in the Uxbridge Team Ministry in the Diocese of London.

 In 1996, Cutting moved to the Diocese of Chichester where he took up his first incumbency as Vicar of St John the Evangelist, Copthorne, West Sussex.
 After 14 years, in 2010, he moved parishes and became Rector of the Benefice of St Peter's Church, Henfield with Shermanbury and Woodmancote, West Sussex.
-In 2011, he was elected Pro-Prolocutor of the Province of Canterbury of the General Synod in addition to his parish ministry.
+In 2011, he was elected Pro-Prolocutor of the Province of Canterbury of the General Synod in addition to his parish ministry until 2013, and again elected as Pro-Prolocutor in 2022.

 In December 2012, he was announced as the next Archdeacon of Lewisham & Greenwich in the Diocese of Southwark.
 On 14 April 2013, he was instituted and installed as archdeacon during a service at Southwark Cathedral.
 The Archdeaconry of Lewisham & Greenwich covers the area deaneries of Lewisham, East Lewisham, Charlton, Eltham and Mottingham, Plumstead, West Lewisham, and Deptford.
-He has also been priest-in-charge of Holy Trinity with St Augustine, Sydenham since 2015.
+He was also priest-in-charge of Holy Trinity with St Augustine, Sydenham, between 2015 and 2019.

+Episcopal ministry

+On 6 June 2024, it was announced that he was to become the next Bishop of Woolwich, the area bishop over his former archdeaconry.
+On 3 July, he was consecrated as a bishop by Justin Welby, Archbishop of Canterbury, during a service at Southwark Cathedral; Dr Elaine Storkey was the preacher.